The complete guide to email disclaimer laws in the United States

-Now, an email disclaimer is only meant to be used to inform patients; it is not legally binding.
-It does not necessarily represent full compliance with HIPAA law.
+Now, an email disclaimer is only meant to be used to inform patients; it’s not legally binding.
+It doesn’t necessarily represent full compliance with HIPAA law.
 Nonetheless, an email disclaimer is designed to ensure that:

 The Public Information Act, Texas State